Julia Roberts: Religious beliefs

 In 2010, Roberts said she was Hindu, having converted for "spiritual satisfaction".
 Roberts is a devotee of the guru Neem Karoli Baba (Maharaj-ji), a picture of whom drew Roberts to Hinduism.

 In September 2009, Swami Daram Dev of Ashram Hari Mandir in Pataudi, where Roberts was shooting Eat Pray Love, gave her children new names after Hindu gods: Lakshmi for Hazel, Ganesh for Phinnaeus and Krishna Balram for Henry.

 Political views

-Roberts supported Kamala Harris during the 2024 United States presidential election.
+Roberts endorsed President Joe Biden for re-election in 2024 and was involved in related fundraising.
+After Biden withdrew, she supported Kamala Harris during the 2024 United States presidential election.
 She appeared with Harris in a campaign rally in the swing state of Georgia, and also voiced a political advertisement for Harris.
 Donald Trump, who ran against Harris in the election, criticized Roberts for her role in the advertisement.

 Personal habits

 Roberts has a preference for going barefoot, including at public events like film festivals, talk shows, and her wedding to Lyle Lovett.
 Her barefoot habit was incorporated into a number of her movie roles, including Tinker Bell in Hook.